Verizon’s powerful plans will be worth the cost for many, but some will prefer saving money with Twigby.

 You can get any kind of cell phone plan from Verizon, from a simple talk and text plan to a fully-loaded unlimited data plan.
 Here’s a look at all the options.

-That leaves us with the company’s four unlimited data plans.
+That leaves us with the company’s two unlimited data plans.
 Each of these plans gives you unlimited talk, text, and data.
-All four plans get you onto Verizon’s rapidly expanding 5G network too.
+Both plans get you onto Verizon’s rapidly expanding 5G network too.
 But here’s what makes each plan unique.

-- The Start Unlimited Plan is the cheapest and weakest of Verizon’s unlimited plans.
-You won’t get any hotspot data and your regular data will be subject to deprioritization, so you can’t count on having fast 4G speeds all the time.
+- The Unlimited Welcome Plan is the cheapest and weakest of Verizon’s two unlimited plans.
+You won’t get any hotspot data and your regular data will be subject to deprioritization, so you can’t count on having fast 5G speeds all the time.

-Basically, if you want performance above all else, then one of the unlimited plans from Verizon is the way to go.
-Plus, you might be able to score a nifty discount.
+Basically, if you want performance above all else (and a great variety of perks), then one of the unlimited plans from Verizon is the way to go.

 Deals for first responders, students, military and more